fugu-chop/launch_school/rb101_programming_foundations/lesson_2/lesson_2_notes.md

 Whether modification is permitted by setter methods or by calling methods that perform more complex operations is unimportant; as long as you __can__ modify an object, it is mutable.
 Mutable objects can be modified __without creating new objects__ (and hence the reference to the object, or the `object_id` remains the same).
 Only the __state__ of the original object has been changed.

 A *setter method* (or simply, a setter) is a method defined by a Ruby object that allows a programmer to explicitly change the value of *part of an object*.
+Indexed assignment is a subset of setter methods.

 Note that setter methods for *class instance variables and indexed assignment* are __not the same__ as assignment.
 Setter methods and indexed assignment usually mutate the calling object.